yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~

 The Server SHOULD include the "Not-Before" and "Not-After" headers.
 When they exist, they MUST be equal
 to the respective fields inside the certificate.
-Their format is "HTTP-date", [RFC2616] Sec.
-3.3.1.
+Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
-Their purpose is to enable client implementations that
+Their purpose is to enable client implementations that do not parse the certificate.

-do not parse the certificate.
+A certificate MUST be replaced by its successor at the latest halfway through its lifetime (the period between its notBefore and notAfter times).

-A certificate MUST be replaced by its successor at the latest halfway through its lifetime (the period between
+The server MUST NOT issue any additional certificates for this Order beyond its recurrent-end-date.

-its notBefore and notAfter times).
+Immediately after the Order expires, the server SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
+The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".

 # Operational Considerations